 Right Respecting School

-St. Johns's has received the Bronze Award for Rights Respecting Schools.
+St. John's has received the Bronze Award for Rights Respecting Schools.

 What is a Rights Respecting School?
 A guide for parents and carers